 Using debit cards

-Rewards are typically more expensive when it comes to annual fees and interest rates, but you can find some with no foreign transaction fees.
+Rewards and frequent flyer credit cards allow you to earn points for every $1 you spend on eligible purchases.
+While these cards usually come with higher annual fees and interest rates, you can find some that come with no foreign transaction fees.
 If you’re usually able to repay your balance each month, a rewards credit card with no foreign transaction fees could be a great way to get rewarded for your holiday expenses.

 Carrying the local currency in cash is another way you can avoid foreign transaction fees on day-to-day holiday expenses.
-It’s not exactly safe to carry all of your travel budget in cash though, so look for a card that has low ATM withdrawal fees if you’re considering paying in cash.Back to top
+It’s not exactly safe to carry all of your travel budget in cash though, so look for a card that has low ATM withdrawal fees and make sure that you have more than one way to access your funds.Back to top